 - General Internal Medicine

 General Gastroenterology including investigation and management of patients with gastrointestinal problems.
 These include irritable bowel syndrome (IBS), dietary sensitivity and food allergy, indigestion, heart burn, hiatus hernia, swallowing problems or abdominal pain.
 Dr Austin will help manage problems with diarrhoea, constipation, changes in bowel habit with or without rectal bleeding.
 If you already have a diagnosis of Irritable bowel syndrome or Inflammatory bowel disease, Dr Austin will talk through your diagnosis and management.
-Dr Austin has a sub specialty interest and training in managing patients will liver disease including alcohol related liver disease and particularly in managing patients with non-alcoholic fatty liver disease.
+Dr Austin has a sub specialty interest and training in managing patients with liver disease including alcohol related liver disease and particularly in managing patients with non-alcoholic fatty liver disease.
 He will see patients with any aspects of liver disease including drug induced liver injury, hepatitis or jaundice.

-British Society of Gastroenterology
+- British Society of Gastroenterology

-Royal College of Physicians
+- Royal College of Physicians

-European Association for the Study of the Liver
+- European Association for the Study of the Liver

-American Association for the Study of Liver Diseases
+- American Association for the Study of Liver Diseases

-Medical Defence Union
+- Medical Defence Union

-Dr Austin has a keen interest in advanced endoscopy and performs all aspects of both diagnostic and therapeutic endoscopy.
-He is the clinical lead for endoscopy at Brighton and Sussex University Trust and set up the hepatobiliary endoscopic ultrasound service, spyglass cholangioscopy and introduced the enhanced sedation/anaesthetic endoscopy list in the trust.
+I have a keen interest in advanced endoscopy and perform all aspects of both diagnostic and therapeutic endoscopy.
+I have recently been appointed as the the clinical director of abdominal surgery and medicine which includes endoscopy in Brighton for University Hospitals Sussex NHS trust.
+I set up the hepatobiliary endoscopic ultrasound service, spyglass cholangioscopy and introduced the enhanced sedation/anaesthetic endoscopy list in the trust.